LeadWoods0902/DandD_Nightmare_Plague/Characters/PC/Marta/Duska Von Mori.md

 ![[DuskVonMori_Token.png]]
 ### World Lore (things you know in brief)
-You have a complete understanding of Sunmaek History You have a decen
+You have a complete understanding of Sunmaek's History You have knowledge of Seni's history and its recent conflicts You know that the dominant religion in Brokvar (the area of Seni you'll be in)

 ### Character Info